 And send your closest collaborators the link:

-I’m gathering feedback from the people I work closest with — I would love your input.
+I’m gathering feedback from the people I work closest with and I'd love your input.
 If you can find 5-10 minutes to answer these questions by Friday, I would truly appreciate it:

 [Google Form link]